oracle official Web Site ManualiOracle.it

 We have the instance dblor and from it, we want to take information about some users in order to recreate them in one another instance.

-In order to do it, we use a PL/SQL anonymous block that will write, through dbms_output, all the SQL command that after you can launch.
+In order to do it, we use a PL/SQL anonymous block that will write, through dbms_output, all the SQL commands that after you can launch.

 For example, launching the block in my db, I obtain: